HOURS OF OPERATION

 All active duty permanent party personnel newly assigned or attached to units, directorates and activities associated with Fort Rucker will attend Army Community Service’s Newcomers’ Welcome.
 This welcome is designed to assist military personnel, Family members, and DA civilian by providing information about the Fort Rucker community.
 Newly arrived Soldiers, DA civilians, and Family members are welcomed by the command group.
 They receive information from representatives on the installation and the surrounding communities.
 Newcomers’ Welcome is scheduled for every third Friday of the month at 8:30 a.m. at The Landing.
 Childcare is provided by the Child Development Center with 24 hours advance reservations.
 Children must be registered at the Child, Youth and School Services Parent Central Services.
 Registration is free.

 In this packet you will find information about Fort Rucker community and the Wiregrass areas.
-Stop by bldg.
-5700, room 177 and get one.
-Ask your sponsor to mail you a Welcome to Fort Rucker CD before you arrive to Fort Rucker.
+Stop by Bldg.
+5700, room 177 to get yours today!
+You may also ask your sponsor to mail you a Welcome to Fort Rucker CD before you arrive to Fort Rucker.

 Share-A-Move is a database of newly arrived Soldiers and Family members who have provided their names, phone numbers and/or emails of newcomers willing to meet others and share their experiences obtained at different overseas military bases.